openedx/edx-platform/docs/en_us/course_authors/source/creating_content/create_video.rst

  problem, you could name your foreign language transcript files according to the video's file name and the transcript language.

- For example, you may have two videos, named video1.mp4 and video2.mp4.
+ For example, you have two videos, named video1.mp4 and video2.mp4.
 Each video has a Russian transcript and a Spanish transcript.
 You can name the transcripts for the first video video1_RU.srt and video1_ES.srt, and name the transcripts for the second video video2_RU.srt and video2_ES.srt.

 When your students view the video, they can click the **CC** button at the bottom of the video player to select a language.